Anthropology (ANTH)

 ANTH 230.
 Cultural Anthropology (with laboratory).
 (4 Credits)

 An exploration of ethnographic theory and methods, and a cross-cultural and comparative examination of societies studied by ethnographers.
 Additional course fee applies.
-Prerequisite: ANTH 107.
+Prerequisite: ANTH 107 or instructor permission.

 ANTH 292.
 Independent Study.
 (1-4 Credits)